 So, when should you get a credit card?

-Short answer: when you’re over 18 and know you can use one responsibly.
+Short answer: When you’re over 18 and know you can use one responsibly.

-Long answer: when you’re ready to start building credit, are looking for convenience and security in your finances, or want to get rewarded for purchases you know you’ll make anyway.
+Long answer: When you’re ready to start building credit, are looking for convenience and security in your finances, or want to get rewarded for purchases you know you’ll make anyway.

 When Should I Open My First Credit Card?